23 Mar Excessive Hair Loss in Women

 Positive Ways to Combat Hair Loss

 Determining the right treatment method for hair loss requires a sound diagnosis and an analysis of the underlying causes that may have spurred hair loss to begin.
 Once this occurs, it is best to meet with a physician and determine the best treatment plan moving forward.
 In the meantime, there are a few simple ways to maintain positivity while waiting to see the results.
-One positive way to combat hair loss is to adopt a healthier, improved diet regimen., Not only will this increase overall health, it will also help stimulate hair growth by providing the body with the nutrients it needs.
+One positive way to combat hair loss is to adopt a healthier, improved diet regimen.
+Not only will this increase overall health, but it will also help stimulate hair growth by providing the body with the nutrients it needs.
 Another positive way to combat hair loss is to begin a vitamin and supplement routine that provides your body everything it needs to grow luscious locks and keep them healthy.
+You can also begin using essential oils on your hair as well!
+Learn about how beneficial essential oils can be for your hair here.

 The best way to combat hair loss is by using FDA approved products that are scientifically proven to bring you results.
-Make sure the products you select contain Minoxidil.
-Minoxidil is proven to help stimulate hair growth and is FDA approved.
 Other ingredients you should look for to help with hair regrowth include amino acids, biotin, chamomile, and green tea.
-Scalp Med offers a shampoo containing the listed ingredients that is also paraben and sulfate free.
-Of course, the most important thing to remember is combining a healthy diet, healthy foods, and result-driven products.
+Scalp Med® offers a shampoo containing the listed ingredients that are also paraben and sulfate-free.
+Of course, the most important thing to remember is combining a healthy diet, hair oils, and result-driven products.